sunfishcode/mustang/README.md

    making syscalls.
  - Port [`origin`] to the architecture, adding assembly sequences for program and thread primitives.
- - Create a target file in `specs/`, by first following [these instructions] to generate a specification of a built-in target, and then:
+ - Create a target file in `mustang/target-specs`, by first following [these instructions] to generate a specification of a built-in target, and then:
      - change `is-builtin` to false
      - change `dynamic-linking` to false
      - add `-nostartfiles` to pre-link-args
      - add `"vendor": "mustang"`
-   See other targets in the `specs/` directory for examples.
+   See other targets in the `mustang/target-specs` directory for examples.
- - Compile some of the programs in the `examples/` directory, using the new target.
+ - Compile some of the programs in the `examples` directory, using the new target.
 Try `nm -u` on the binaries to check for undefined symbols which need to be implemented.
  - Add the architecture to tests/tests.rs.